 Handepay typically has a lock-in of 1 year.
 Such a contract has the best rates with a history of existing card turnover and steady income.

-If sales are less predictable and you can’t tell how much freelance work there’ll be, SumUp, PayPal or Square have very competitive fees while also allowing you to accept a wide range of cards without a contract.
-Revolut and Tide have no lock-in either, but accept considerably fewer cards.
+If sales are less predictable and you can’t tell how much freelance work there’ll be, SumUp, PayPal and Square have competitive fees while also allowing you to accept a wide range of cards without a contract.
+Tide has no lock-in either, but accepts considerably fewer cards and has more complicated fees.

 SumUp is popular, not least because it has a low card rate without a contract on monthly fee: 1.69% per transaction.

-There are three card reader models: SumUp Air that works with an app on a smartphone or tablet, or SumUp Solo and SumUp Terminal that both work independently through 4G or WiFi.
+There are three card reader models: SumUp Solo Lite that works with an app on a smartphone or tablet, or SumUp Solo and SumUp Terminal that both work independently through 4G or WiFi.

-The platform also has its own free booking system for managing appointments, but online payments through this cost 2.5%.
+The platform also has its own free booking system for managing appointments, though online payments through this cost 2.5%.

 There’s no setup fee, monthly minimum sales charge or other ongoing costs.
-And it takes only minutes to sign up, buy a card reader and start accepting cards.
+And it takes only minutes to sign up, buy a card reader and start accepting cards (through Tap to Pay on iPhone/Android straight away if needed).

 “We’ve always liked SumUp’s dedication to user-friendly transactions and shiny look of their terminals.
 I never had issues accepting cards with them.”